Jaykul/PowerSite/ReadMe.md

     \posts
         For a blog, blog posts go in this folder
     \pages
-        Pages that aren't blog posts go here (and have a "path" metadata property)
+        Pages that aren't blog posts go here (and output in their relative path to the site)
     \static
-        Static content like images and downloads go here, and will be uploaded to the site without processing.
+        Static content like images and downloads go here, and will be uploaded (in their relative path) to the site without processing.
     \themes
         All the layout templates, javascripts and styles for the themes go here (see below for a discussion of how these work)
     \plugins